-This section defines extensions to the GSS-API as defined in RFC 2743 and give define functions to be added to the GSS-API.
+This section describes extensions to the GSS-API as defined in RFC 2743

 2.1 Credential Export and Import

 These functions are intended to be used primarily by complex servers that must juggle multiple credentials, storing them for a time in files and/or passing them to other processes.
 In order to portably implement a reliable service that can accept delegated credentials from multiple clients, these functions are needed to allow the service to checkpoint and reload the delegated credential to and from permanent storage.